jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

     (i) details of the young person’s accommodation costs and service costs and other lawful debts and liabilities; and (ii) any other information reasonably required by MSD to effect youth money management under section 341.
 (2) In this section,—
-  - **accommodation costs** , in relation to any young person, has the same meaning as in section 65 except that, in relation to a person who is a boarder or lodger in any premises, it means 100% of the amount paid for board or lodging
+  - **accommodation costs** , for a young person and a period, has the same meaning as in section 65AAA except that,— (a) if the person resides at any social housing in relation to which the person is an additional resident, it means 100% of the person’s contributions (as defined in section 65AAA) for the period; and
+    (b) if the person is a boarder, it means 100% of the amount paid by the person for the period for board and lodgings at the premises at which they reside
-  - **service costs** has the same meaning as in section 65.
+  - **service costs** has the same meaning as in section 65AAA.
 (3) In this section and in sections 166 and 167,—
   - **approved training** means an employment-related training course approved by MSD
   - **full-time course** has the same meaning as in—